praxcid/gemini-transcribe/README.md

 [https://gemini-transcribe.fly.dev/](https://gemini-transcribe.fly.dev/)

 A web application for transcribing audio and video files using Google's Gemini Flash model.

-I find Flash interesting because of its multimodality.
-Unlike Whisper and friends, with Gemini Flash you can prompt for the desired transcription output as it also understands text.
-It also has built in speaker diarization, and can understand context in way that that a traditional speech-to-text system cannot.
-I have seen examples of it being used for things like detecting silence, tone, sentiment and sound effects.
+Flash is a very interesting model to explore for audio transcription because:

+- We can prompt for specific transcription outputs, as it processes both audio and text inputs
+- It has built-in speaker diarization
+- It can attempt to detect not only words but also silence, sentiment, and sounds beyond human voices
+- It can translate the transcription, in particular to languages other than English

+Google claims Flash's word error rate is 9.6% in the FLEURS benchmark (September, 2024).